Tok3n/CloudDocumentation/API.md

 For now, you will know that the user has accepted a valid authentication when method "tok3nResonseMethod" is called.

-A simple examplo of this is the followind method:
+A simple example of this is the following method:

 ```javascript
 // JAVASCRIPT CODE